Search

 US private vs. public equity 10-year return* dispersion comparison

 * Chart compares private equity index IRRs versus public market time-weighted returns.
-Returns are 10-year IRRs for private assets and 10-year annualized compound returns for public market.
+Returns are 10-year IRRs for private assets and 10-year annualized compound returns for public equity.

 Source: MSCI, data as June 30, 2023, and Refinitiv, data as of December 11, 2023.
 Public equity reflects Refinitiv screening of 1,941 US-domiciled US equity mutual funds.
 Past performance is not a reliable indicator of future results.